DaanDeMeyer/reproc/README.md

 ## Getting started

-To use reproc you'll have to compile it first. reproc can either be installed or built as part of your project when using CMake.
-We explain all possible options below.
+reproc can either be installed from a binary package or built as part of your project when using CMake.
+All possible options are explained below.

+### Build reproc as part of your project using CMake

-### FetchContent
+#### FetchContent

 If you're using CMake 3.11 or later you can use the [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html) API